 It previously was assumed that the regulator knew the marginal control cost and marginal social-benefit curves in order to set the optimal tax or optimal number of permits.
 It can be assumed, however, that the environmental regulator always has less-than-perfect information.
 Figure 2-3 depicts the effect of predicting the wrong marginal control cost curve.
 Here, it is assumed that the regulator does know the marginal social benefit curve with certainty but believes the marginal control cost is higher, at MCpredicted, than the actual marginal control cost, MCactual.
-If an emission tax is chosen, then the regulator will set it at f in the belief that the true equilibrium is f is that instead of emissions being reduced by f as expected, they are reduced by f (again, because it is less expensive for sources to reduce their emissions than pay the tax up to the quantity f is f in the definition of the quantity f is f in social welfare of AEC.
+If an emission tax is chosen, then the regulator will set it at f in the belief that the true equilibrium is B. The result is that instead of emissions being reduced by q_p , as expected, they are reduced by q_f (again, because it is less expensive for sources to reduce their emissions than pay the tax up to the quantity q_f).
+Emissions are reduced too much with a loss in social welfare of AEC.